 The Dutch Bakery offers tempting home-baking in the Telephone Box by the Point ferry slipway.
 Visit the Lismore Gaelic Heritage Centre & Museum (the Isle of Lismore Café offers treats and meals here too) about 4 miles south of Point.
 Then take a short detour off the main road to the ominously named Castle Coeffin.
 Or a 9-mile walk from Point takes in both Castle Coeffin and Tirefour Castle, an ancient Iron Age broch.
 Accommodation is available on the island for longer stays too.

-Getting there: Two ferry services connect Lismore with the mainland.
+Two ferry services connect Lismore with the mainland.
 In the north, there’s a foot passenger ferry service from Port Appin to Point that takes just 10 minutes.
 Further south, CalMac operate services between Achnacroish and Oban.

 Isle of Raasay, Highlands